We sat down with Allegra Bandy, Founder & CEO of ODDUA PUBLISHING.

 Of course.
-I have my own wild imagination, and I am one of those people who actually does like to turn a page and consume a book that way.
-It’s always going to be different
+I have a wild imagination and like to turn a page and consume a book that way.
+It will always be different

-what you read and what you process in your own brain as you’re consuming a book.
-It’s going to be different as you listen to a book; your brain works a bit differently that way.
+from what you read and process in your brain as you consume a book.
+It will be different as you listen to a book; your brain works differently.

-Nowadays, because audiobooks are so accessible, and folks can consume them in different ways, whether it’s like blasting it through speakers or in their cars or their headphones while doing other things.
+Nowadays, because audiobooks are so accessible, folks can consume them in different ways, whether it’s blasting them through speakers or in their cars or their headphones while doing other things.
 I’m a knitter.
 So I love consuming audio content while I’m doing other things.
 Your brain will process it differently depending on whether it’s active listening or passive listening.

-Many people passively listen because they want something kind of in the background or when you’re stuck in traffic.
+Many people passively listen because they want something kind of in the background or when they’re stuck in traffic.